Course Descriptions

 - Museum or gallery exercises (subject to availability and only for the in-person version of this course)

 Participants are encouraged to bring their laptops, flash drives, sketchbooks, and favorite media to support art-making in the 2D, 3D, or Drawing portfolio.
-If possible, bring utensils to cut and adhesives of choice in addition to collage-making materials.
+If possible, bring utensils to cut, adhesives of choice, and collage-making materials.

 Ed.
 635 – ART HISTORY